Cybercrime and Online Fraud

 • Hacking

-Other crimes which are carried out online, but could be committed without the use of the internet, such as sexual grooming, stalking or harassment and bullying, are called cyber-enabled crimes.
+Other crimes which are carried out online but could be committed without the use of the internet, such as sexual grooming, stalking or harassment and bullying, are called cyber-enabled crimes.

 People who commit cybercrimes are often well organised and believable online.
-There are always new online scams being developed by fraudsters to try and trick you into giving them money or information so it is important to always be vigilant.
+There are always new online scams being developed by fraudsters to try and trick you into giving them money or information so it's important to always be vigilant.
 However, even the most careful people can be caught out so there is no need to feel embarrassment if you have been a victim.

-There are practical tips that can help you avoid falling victim to cyber- dependant crime such as:
+There are practical tips that can help you avoid falling victim to cyber-dependant crime such as:

 - ensuring you have a firewall and antivirus protection on your computer